UTEP IN THE COMMUNITY

 PROFESSIONAL AND PUBLIC PROGRAMS

-The Office of Professional and Public Programs (P3), a unit of Extended University, is a unique program within UTEP with the mission to provide high quality continuing education, including nontraditional academic and lifelong learning opportunities for professional development, personal enrichment and academic growth.
-It fosters and supports the larger University mission to serve as a gateway to an improved quality of life for people of the Paso del Norte region.
+Professional and Public Programs (P3) is a unit of Extended University.
+It is a unique program within UTEP with the mission of providing high-quality continuing education, including nontraditional academic and lifelong learning opportunities, for professional development, personal enrichment, and academic growth.
+It fosters and supports the larger University mission of access to an improved quality of life for people of the Paso del Norte region.

 UTEP is a significant economic force in the Paso del Norte region that contributes millions of dollars to the area economy and creates jobs for thousands of individuals.
 UTEP is one of El Paso County’s largest businesses, comprising approximately 5.2 percent of the total economy and making a larger contribution than sectors such as transportation and construction.
 UTEP is El Paso’s fifth largest employer and its presence has created an estimated 6,577 jobs in the region.
 In all, UTEP adds $1.4 billion to the county economy each year.